 There are many human foods that your Bengal can eat, such as raw and cooked meat, whole grains, avocadoes, unseasoned canned pumpkin, vegetables, butter, eggs, and sugar (but not too much), cooked shrimps, blueberries, bananas, broccoli, and yogurt.

 Both raw and cooked meat is safe for Bengals to eat since it’s a part of their normal diet and is actually needed for them to stay healthy.
-Our body is specifically designed to consume meat.
+Their body is specifically designed to consume it.

-Keep in mind though we cats can suffer from Vitamin A toxicity if we eat too much liver.
+Keep in mind, though, that cats can suffer from Vitamin A toxicity if they have too much liver.
 So, make sure to provide your Bengal a varied meat diet.